-- External advice, for example, from legal or human resources or children's services may be sought. - A written record of the conduct, established facts and outcome of the enquiry will be kept. - The whistleblower will be kept informed of the progress of the enquiry.
+- External advice, for example, from legal or human resources or children's services may be sought. - A written record of the conduct, established facts and outcome of the inquiry will be kept. - The whistle blower will be kept informed of the progress of the inquiry.

-The outcome of the enquiry will be one of the following:
+The outcome of the inquiry will be one of the following: